taniarascia/chip8/README.md

 Each CPU test:

-- loads a `RomBuffer` containing the data of a single opcode
+- Loads a `RomBuffer` containing the data of a single opcode
-- sets up the state to make the instruction testable (if necessary)
+- Sets up the state to make the instruction testable (if necessary)
 - Executes the `step` method
 - Tests all possible outcomes of an instruction and state updates